JOIN US OCTOBER 4, 2018 FOR

 Megan West, Vice President, Content & Community, SoundCloud

-Jeff Zuchowski, VP, Artist Marketing and Industry Relations, Pandora
+Jeff Zuchowski, Vice President, Artist Marketing & Industry Relations, Pandora

 Cross-partnerships can help an artist or a brand reach a wider audience, but what is involved in the storytelling era.
 What unique ways are artists, labels, and brands working together to create a genuine engagement strategy.
 What works, and where is it going?